alex-woodcock/CS1822-G2-Project/readme.txt

 NEED TO DO LIST:
 BASIC MECHANICS
 platforms
-jumping - jump height will be fixed, player descends too slowly atm enemies - zombie will go towards player and not fall off platform
+jumping - jumping needs to be adjusted slightly for gameplay and include platform collision enemies - zombie will go back and forth on the platfrom and not fall off platform, flying enemies go back and forth in the air